CodeForAfrica/sensors.AFRICA/CONTRIBUTING.md

 Unsure where to begin contributing to TAKWIMU?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* `Beginner issues` - issues which should only require a few lines of code, and a test or two.
+* `Good first issue` - issues which should only require a few lines of code, and a test or two.
+Good for newcomers
 * `Help wanted issues` - issues which should be a bit more involved than beginner issues.